 Just like SendinBlue, Klaviyo got into the scene in 2012, but it was guided by a different objective.
 The principal goal was to power businesses with tools for unique one-to-one marketing.
 In short, therefore, Klaviyo tends to focus largely on personalization.

-Now, to achieve that, Klaviyo combines features like audience segmentation, analytics, third-party integration, and automation.
-You can use these for your email marketing as well as social advertising campaigns.
+Now, to achieve that, Klaviyo combines features like audience segmentation, analytics (including Google Analytics integration), third-party API integrations, and automation for ecommerce store platforms.
+You can use these for your email marketing as well as social media advertising campaigns.

 Well, for starters, you can take advantage of its integrations to connect the whole Klaviyo platform to your e-commerce ecosystem.
 This will centralize your data, consequently setting up a framework for deep consumer analytics based on your customers’ behaviors.